openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 The operation `x448.Encaps()` is defined as follows:

- 1. Generate an ephemeral key pair {`v`, `V`} via `V = X448(v,U(P))` where `v` is a randomly generated octet string with a length 56 octets
+ 1. Generate an ephemeral key pair {`v`, `V`} via `V = X448(v,U(P))` where `v` is a randomly generated octet string with a length of 56 octets

  2. Compute the shared coordinate `X = X448(v, R)` where `R` is the public key `eccPublicKey`